 <path d="M500,500 L500,20 A480,480 0 0,1 968,607 z" />

-The path element requires a single ‘d’ attribute which is a string containing a list of encoded drawing instructions.
-It’s not quite as complex as regular expression syntax but it’s still easy to become confused.
+d attribute with a string value containing a list of encoded drawing instructions.
+It’s not as complex as a regular expression, but it’s easy to become lost in the number jungle.

-The drawing string is formed using a series of commands identified by an upper or lowercase letter.
-This is followed by zero or more arguments which apply to that command.
+The drawing string is formed using a series of commands identified by an upper- or lowercase letter.
+The letter is followed by zero or more arguments which apply to that specific command.
 For example, the following path uses an

 <path d="M500,500" />